kolide/fleet/README.md

 go test
 ```

-Or if you using the Docker development enviornment run:
+Or if you using the Docker development environment run:

 ```
-docker-compose app go test
+docker-compose app exec go test
 ```

 ## Development Environment